Warnings for Adzenys XR-ODT

-Included as part of the "PRECAUTIONS" Section
+Included as part of the PRECAUTIONS section.

-Blood Pressure And Heart Rate Increases
+Increased Blood Pressure And Heart Rate

-CNS stimulants cause an increase in blood pressure (mean increase about 2-4 mm Hg) and heart rate (mean increase about 3-6 bpm).
-Monitor all patients for potential tachycardia and hypertension.
+CNS stimulants cause an increase in blood pressure (mean increase about 2 to 4 mm Hg) and heart rate (mean increase about 3 to 6 bpm).
+Some patients may have larger increases.

 Psychiatric Adverse Reactions

-Exacerbation Pre-Existing Psychosis
+Exacerbation Of Pre-existing Psychosis

 CNS stimulants may exacerbate symptoms of behavior disturbance and thought disorder in patients with a pre-existing psychotic disorder.